enduserrr/minishell/MEMO.md

   * Can contain commands, variable or any text
   * No worrying about special characters
 ### HEREDOC_EOF
-  * Heredocuments end of file
+  * Heredocs end of file
 ### OUT_A_RED (>>)
   * Redirects the output to append it to target file or to create it if it doesn't exist
 ### OUT_A_FILE